Weather Underground: SDS Convention, December 1969

 After the Days of Rage riots the Weatherman held the last of its National Council meetings from December 26 to December 31, 1969, in Flint, Michigan.
 The meeting, dubbed the "War Council" by the 300 people who attended, adopted Jacobs' call for violent revolution.
-Dohrn opened the conference by telling the delegates they needed to stop being afraid and begin the "armed struggle."
+Dohrn opened the conference by telling the delegates they needed to stop being afraid and begin the "armed struggle".
 Over the next five days, the participants met in informal groups to discuss what "going underground" meant, how best to organize collectives, and justifications for violence.
 In the evening, the groups reconvened for a mass "wargasm"—practicing karate, engaging in physical exercise, singing songs, and listening to speeches.

 The War Council ended with a major speech by John Jacobs.
 Jacobs condemned the "pacifism" of white middle-class American youth, a belief which he claimed they held because they were insulated from the violence which afflicted blacks and the poor.
-He predicted a successful revolution, and declared that youth were moving away from passivity and apathy and toward a new high-energy culture of "repersonalization" brought about by drugs, sex, and armed revolution.
+He predicted a successful revolution, and declared that youth were moving away from passivity and apathy and toward a new high-energy culture of "depersonalization" brought about by drugs, sex, and armed revolution.
 "We're against everything that's 'good and decent' in honky America," Jacobs said in his most commonly quoted statement.
 "We will burn and loot and destroy.
 We are the incubation of your mother's nightmare."